Chennai Metropolitan Water Supply and Sewerage Board: Expansion

 As of 2011, MetroWater is catering for a population of 5 million.
 With the expansion of the corporation area in 2011 from 174 sq km to 426 sq km, which increased the number of wards of the Chennai Corporation from 155 to 200 and the number of zones from 10 to 15, MetroWater's customer base is expected to increase by an additional 1.7 million when the new areas are covered.
 The number of area offices of MetroWater would also be changed to correspond with the corporation's zones.
 While the existing 155 depot offices of MetroWater would be reduced to 107, 93 new depot offices would be added from merged areas.
 At present, each depot office serves a population of about 50,000.
 Since two or three wards have been merged into one, the coverage of the depot office would increase by 20,000.
 There are also proposals to construct sewage treatment plants in Mangadu and Villivakkam as part of the plans to build new infrastructure for the newly merged areas.

 The growth in the sewerage services compared to 1978 when the C.M.W.S.S.
 Board was formed until May 2017 are as below:

 Environment protection

-The Chennai Metropolitan Water Supply and Sewage Board has shown its concern for environment through its sewage treatment process.
+The Chennai Metropolitan Water Supply and Sewage Board and Chennai Smart City has shown its concern for environment through its sewage treatment process.
 In this process, bio-gas is produced and is being used to produce power to run the plants.
 This incidentally reduces the discharge of Green House Gas into the atmosphere and provides for Carbon Trading.
 CMWSS Board has adopted Clean Development Mechanism (CDM) which leads to savings in energy cost to a turn of Rs.43.05 lakhs per month.